Money laundering: Legislative history

 The 11 September attacks in 2001, which led to the Patriot Act in the U.S. and similar legislation worldwide, led to a new emphasis on money laundering laws to combat terrorism financing.
 The Group of Seven (G7) nations used the Financial Action Task Force on Money Laundering to put pressure on governments around the world to increase surveillance and monitoring of financial transactions and share this information between countries.
 Starting in 2002, governments around the world upgraded money laundering laws and surveillance and monitoring systems of financial transactions.
-Anti-money laundering regulations have become a much larger burden for financial institutions and enforcement has stepped up significantly.
+Anti-money laundering regulations have become a much larger burden for financial institutions, and enforcement has stepped up significantly.

 During 2011–2015 a number of major banks faced ever-increasing fines for breaches of money laundering regulations.
 This included HSBC, which was fined $1.9 billion in December 2012, and BNP Paribas, which was fined $8.9 billion in July 2014 by the U.S. government.
 Many countries introduced or strengthened border controls on the amount of cash that can be carried and introduced central transaction reporting systems where all financial institutions have to report all financial transactions electronically.
 For example, in 2006, Australia set up the AUSTRAC system and required the reporting of all financial transactions.

-With the surge in digital asset in the late 2010s, there has been a noticeable rise in money laundering and fraud tied to cryptocurrency.
+With the surge in digital assets in the late 2010s, there has been a noticeable rise in money laundering and fraud tied to cryptocurrency.
 In 2021 alone, cybercriminals managed to secure US$14 billion in cryptocurrency through various illicit activities.
 It has been suggested that the expansion of the cryptocurrency trading created new avenues for "secrecy-seeking capital" from the 2010s onward, when money laundering and tax evasion through tax haven jurisdictions became more difficult, following various international policy initiatives for example within the OECD and the European Union.

 Chinese organized criminal groups have become the principal money launderers for drug cartels in Mexico, Italy, and elsewhere.
-In the U.S., Chinese money laundering networks drove over US$312 billion in illicit money from 2021 to 2024, according to the Financial Crimes Enforcement Network.
+In the U.S., Chinese money laundering networks were associated with over US$312 billion in suspicious transactions from 2020 to 2024, according to the Financial Crimes Enforcement Network.